-When it comes to bed-in-a-box memory foam mattresses, this is one of the better deals.
-It has a simple, soft memory foam design with no real frills.
+When it comes to bed-in-a-box foam mattresses, this is one of the better deals.
+It has a simple, soft, all-foam design with no real frills.

 You Might Want To Pick The Tuft & Needle If:

 - You are looking for a good value.
 The Queen version of this mattress is available for only $600.
-This is very affordable for a memory foam mattress.
+This is very affordable for an all-foam mattress.
 The construction is simple, but this is still a great deal.

 - You are a combination sleeper.
 This is a medium-firm mattress, so it could be a good match for multiple sleeping positions.
 Back sleepers should find the support they need and side sleepers should find the comfort they need.

 - You want a cooler sleeping mattress.
-For a memory foam mattress, this is quite breathable.
-If you want memory foam, but don’t want overheat at night, this could be the mattress for you.
+For an all-foam mattress, this is quite breathable.
+If you want the comfort of foam, but don’t want overheat at night, this could be the mattress for you.

 You Might Not Want To Pick The Tuft & Needle If: